-b) Which assets qualify for tax deductibility (e.g. cash, real estate, in kind or other)
+b) Which assets qualify for tax deductibility (e.g. cash, real estate, in kind or other)?

-As already mentioned, the tax relief regime provided by the CTS's Art. no. 83 involves both money donations and in-kind donations.
+As already mentioned, the tax relief regime provided by Art.
+83 of Third Sector Code involves both money donations and in-kind donations.
 With reference to money donations, the deduction is allowed only if the payment is made through banks or post offices, as well as other traceable systems.
 Instead, the "normal" value of the in-kind donation is determined according to Art.
-9 from TUIR.
+9 of Decree no. 917/1986.